mwiesenberger/simplesimdb/README.md

 db.delete_all() # delete all generated data in directory and the directory itself if empty
 ```
-where execute.sh is a bash script that takes hashid.json as input and creates the file
+where `execute.sh` is a bash script that takes `hashid.json` as input and creates the file
-hashid.yaml
-Here is an example of how the exectuable can look like.
-We use a bash script
+`hashid.yaml`
-to parse the json input into command line arguments to a Feltor code
-and redirect its output into the yaml file.
+In this example `execute.sh` parses the json input into command line arguments to a Feltor code and redirect its output into the yaml file.

 ```bash
 #!/bin/bash